About Apollo School

 - Kindergarten readiness summer school for at-risk students.

-- ESL services, including bilingual PreK-4th grade classrooms, a bilingual resource teacher for 5-6 grade students, native language support for students, and ESL sheltered classrooms.
+- ELL services, including bilingual PreK-5th-grade classrooms, native language support for students, and ELL sheltered classrooms.

 - A community garden.